The Complexity of Simultaneous Geometric Graph Embedding: Introduction

 \section{Introduction}

-Given graphs $G_1=(V,E_1),\dots,G_k=(V,E_k)$ on $n$ vertices, \emph{simultaneous geometric embedding (with mapping)} or simply $k$-SGE, is the problem of finding a point set $P\subset\R^2$ of size $n$ and a bijection $\phi: V \to P$ such that the induced straight-line drawings of $G_1,\dots,G_k$ under $\phi$ are all plane~\cite{brass2003simultaneous}.
+Given graphs $G_1=(V,E_1),\dots,G_k=(V,E_k)$ on $n$ vertices, \emph{simultaneous geometric embedding (with mapping)} or simply $k$-SGE, is the problem of finding a point set $P\subset\R^2$ of size $n$ and a bijection $\phi: V \to P$ such that the induced straight-line drawings of $G_1,\dots,G_k$ under $\phi$ are all plane~\cite{brass2007simultaneous}.
+The corresponding decision problem (which we also refer to as $k$-SGE) simply asks whether such a point set exists.
+It is important to note that $k$ is part of the input and can thus depend on $n$.
 The problem 1-SGE amounts to planarity testing.
 The problem $2$-SGE is typically referred to simply as SGE.
 Fig.~\ref{fig:sge_example} shows an example of two graphs and a $2$-SGE.

-Early work on the topic focussed on the existence of $k$-SGEs for restricted graph classes.
-The authors of the original paper show that there is a pair of outerplanar graphs on the same vertex set that does not admit a $2$-SGE.
-Similarly, they give a triple of paths that does not admit a $3$-SGE.
+Early work on the topic focused on the existence of $k$-SGEs for restricted graph classes.
+The SGE problem was originally introduced by Brass et.~al~\cite{brass2007simultaneous}.
+They show that there is a pair of outerplanar graphs on the same vertex set that does not admit a $2$-SGE.
+Additionally, they give a triple of paths that does not admit a $3$-SGE.
 The authors also show that various other classes of graphs, such as a pair of caterpillars, an extended star and a path, or two stars always admit a $2$-SGE.
+The most recent positive result is a $2$-SGE construction that works for generalizations of caterpillars with generalizations of stars, spiders and caterpillars~\cite{digiacomo2014planar}.
 The question of whether any two trees admit a $2$-SGE remained open for six years, until the question was settled in the negative with a counterexample~\cite{geyer2009two}.
 The most recent negative result gives a tree and a path that do not admit a $2$-SGE~\cite{angelini2011tree}.
-Research has since focussed on other variations of the problem, such as \emph{simultaneous embedding with fixed edges} (edges are drawn as arbitrary simple Jordan curves, but all graphs must use identical curves for identical edges) or \emph{matched drawings} (vertices have fixed $y$-coordinates in all drawings, but may have different $x$-coordinates in each drawing).
-The decision problem $2$-SGE was shown to be NP-hard~\cite{estrellabalderrama2008simultaneous}.
+Research has since focused on other variations of the problem, such as \emph{simultaneous embedding with fixed edges} (edges are drawn as arbitrary simple curves, but all graphs must use identical curves for identical edges), \emph{matched drawings} (vertices have fixed $y$-coordinates in all drawings, but may have different $x$-coordinates in each drawing), or \emph{partial simultaneous geometric embedding} (a limited number of vertices may be mapped to different points in different drawings)~\cite{ColumnPlanarity_GD2014}.
+The decision problem $2$-SGE is NP-hard~\cite{estrella2008simultaneous}.
+See~\cite{blasius2013handbook} for an excellent survey.